tobibechtold/smart-football-table-ui/README.md

 [![codecov](https://codecov.io/gh/tobibechtold/smart-football-table-ui/branch/master/graph/badge.svg?token=3aFLC5Mwqa)](https://codecov.io/gh/tobibechtold/smart-football-table-ui)
 # SmartFootballTableUi

+This is the user interface of the @smart-football-table project.
+It is purely developed with Angular and uses the MQTT protocol to communicate with the other modules of this project.

 ## Prerequesites

 To interact with the UI and run the unit tests a mqtt broker with websockets enabled is needed.
 If your mqtt broker is not running on localhost:9001 (websocket port) you will have to edit the `environment.ts` and `environment.prod.ts` files.
-See chapter Configuration.
+See chapter Configuration for further information.

 ## Configuration